Frequently Asked Questions

 DO YOU HAVE ANY ADVICE FOR ME?

 Yes!
 Start the application process early.
-We recommend you not wait until the last days or even a week before the deadline.
-The committee requires 24 hours to process your application, so waiting too long may jeopardize your eligibility.
+We recommend you don't wait until the last days or even a week before the deadline.
+The committee requires at least 24 hours to process your application, so waiting too long may jeopardize your eligibility.
 You will also need plenty of time to ensure your reference letters and transcripts arrive before the due date.
 Remember, the people you are depending on to provide supplemental materials may not have the same sense of urgency about the application that you do.
 The committee may also have questions that need to be resolved before your application can move through the process.
 The best thing you can do is to get your application and supplementary materials in a timely manner.

 WHAT IS CONSIDERED AN "OFFICIAL" TRANSCRIPT?